 The researchers also found that a quarter of the language used by instructors was motivational, but one of every seven motivational statements was considered negative.
 Negative statements included phrases such as “say hello to your sexy six-pack,” “you better be sweating,” and “you should be dying right now.”

-Such messages could be particularly harmful to users who are turning to exercise DVDs to start a new fitness routine or who are uncomfortable in a gym or fitness class setting, Cardinal said.
+Such messages could be particularly harmful to users who are turning to exercise DVDs to start a new fitness routine or who are uncomfortable in a gym or fitness class setting, Brad says.
 The exercise videos were marketed to novice exercisers while the movement skills tended to be designed for intermediate or advanced levels of fitness, and the instructors’ verbal messages sometimes taunted observers to keep up.

-“You’re inviting into your home these images and messages that could make you feel bad about yourself, and ultimately hinder your efforts to improve your health,” he said.
+“You’re inviting into your home these images and messages that could make you feel bad about yourself, and ultimately hinder your efforts to improve your health,” he says.
 “If the experience is not positive, the likelihood the person is going to continue with an exercise program diminishes.”

-Cardinal urged potential fitness DVD consumers to be mindful of the potential pitfalls of the product when selecting and using exercise videos.
+Bradl urged potential fitness DVD consumers to be mindful of the potential pitfalls of the product when selecting and using exercise videos.

-“Buyers should beware when making these purchases,” he said.
+“Buyers should beware when making these purchases,” he says.
 “Remember that we all have different body shapes and styles, and our bodies may respond differently to the exercises being shown.
 Don’t expect to get the same results as what you see on the screen or compare yourself to others.”

 The findings indicate that there is a need to further study commercial fitness DVDs, Brad says.
 Along with the language and imagery used in the videos, researchers should consider studying the effectiveness and safety of the types of exercises and techniques used, he says.
 In addition, many of the instructors appear to have little or no credentials in fitness instruction, he says.